aditya25bce10623/machine-learning-based-languge-detection-model/README.md

 # AI-languge-detector-based-on-machine-learning
 ## Project Overview
 This project is a Machine Learning-based application that identifies the language of a given text.
 It supports multiple languages and provides an accuracy of nearly 97.56%.
-The project includes a GUI built with Gradio for ease of use due to the size limit a pretrained model is not provided the model must be trained by the user.
+The project includes a GUI built with Gradio for ease of use.
+**due to the size limit a pretrained model is not provided the model must be trained by the user.**

 ## Features
 - **Multi-language Support:** Detects text input in different languages.